numalariamodeling/covid-chicago/nucluster/readme.md

 #### wine: cannot find '~binaries/compartments/compartments.exe'
 Check if compartments.exe exit and if the paths in [load_paths.py](https://github.com/numalariamodeling/covid-chicago/blob/master/load_paths.py) are correctly set!

+## Issues when running on quest
 #### sbatch: error: This does not look like a batch script.
 In some instances, when shell submission files are generated on a local windows machine and copied to quest this error occurs.
 Then the sh file needs to be converted via `dos2unix <name_of_sh_file.sh>`

+## CMS and EMODL errors

+Generally returns a
+`Unhandled CLR exception during evaluation:`
+`CLR Exception: `
+followed by further specifications:

+#### &message: "bad identifier|@s"
+- @ not replaced in emodl
+- check master yaml and generated emodls within the simulation folder

+#### System.InvalidOperationException: Sequence contains no matching element
+- tab instead of space
+- `_` instead of `::` for locale species

+#### System.Configuration.ConfigurationErrorsException: Unrecognized configuration section
+- time-event same name as a parameter